 To claim R&D tax credits, you need to identify your qualifying R&D activities, and your qualifying costs.
 These are defined in the guidelines set out by the Department for Business, Innovation and Skills (BIS).
 The key cost categories are staff, externally provided workers (EPWs), subcontracted R&D and consumables.

 The legislation requires you to attribute these costs to your qualifying R&D. The phrases ‘appropriate proportion’ and ‘just and reasonable apportionment’ both appear within the R&D tax legislation.
 This wording means you need to consider how you will attribute costs to R&D activities.

 The kind of R&D record-keeping that HMRC expects

 HMRC’s Corporate Intangibles Research and Development (CIRD) manual provides guidance on their approach to reviewing R&D claims.
 It includes no specific requirement to maintain records for R&D purposes.

 However, we have seen a shift in HMRC’s approach towards an expectation for more formal record-keeping processes.
 More and more, HMRC expect to see contemporaneous, documentary evidence kept to support claims.

 Record-keeping for R&D purposes is not an unreasonable requirement from HMRC given that R&D tax credits are paid from the public purse.
-In practice some flexibility is afforded to companies making their first claim(s).
+In practice, some flexibility is afforded to companies making their first claim(s).

 The difficulty in preparing a claim without records is the time-lapse.
 Since you are able to claim for your two preceding accounting periods, you may be considering activities that took place up to three years ago.
-The danger is that you may not fully maximise the value of your claim.

 We strongly recommend real-time record-keeping for R&D processes.
 It strengthens your claim from HMRC’s perspective, makes the process of claiming considerably easier for you, and often increases the value of your claim, in comparison to claims where estimates were relied on.